|

 The win came on the back of four straight defeats, the last of

-but they turned against us at Burnley and they were right to do
+they turned against us at Burnley and they were right to do so.
+It would

-so.
-It would be nice to put together a performance and first and
+be nice to put together a performance and first and foremost a result

 again at Ipswich, and the team was unchanged for a third successive